88-degrees/Book-of-Changes/appendix03s2.md

 Paragraph 11.
 [Páo-xī](https://en.wikipedia.org/wiki/Fuxi) here and in 13 is the same as [Fú-xī](https://en.wikipedia.org/wiki/Fuxi).
 As Pâo is written here, there is no meaning in it; but another character Páo (庖) is more common, and Phâo-hsî would mean the inventor of the kitchen and cookery.
 This was the first step towards civilisation, and was appropriately followed by the hunting and fishing--both by means of nets--in paragraph 12.

-Paragraphs 13, 14 celebrate the work of Shăn-năng, 'the marvellous or spirit-like husbandman.'
+Paragraphs 13, 14 celebrate the work of [Shén Nóng](https://en.wikipedia.org/wiki/Shennong), 'the marvellous or spirit-like husbandman.'
 There was no metal about the primitive plough.
 The market for the exchange of commodities, without the use of coin, was an important advance.

 The invention of the robes, or of dress, mentioned in paragraph 15, would seem to show that previously men had been in a very rude state.
 The passage indicates, however, the courtesies and proprieties of social life, in which dress plays an important part, and which now began to be organised.